the wing of a plane flying over Hartsfield Jackson International Airport

 If you prefer not to wait, you can book your own accommodations and then request a refund.
 It’s important to remember that reimbursement policies vary by airline, so check the policy.
 Hold onto all your receipts and documentation related to the expenses incurred so you can submit them when following-up with customer service.
 Some airlines don’t even require a call.
 Delta has a reimbursement form right on their website.

-Being a member of a hotel loyalty program is also beneficial in this situation.
-Popular brands like Marriott and Hilton offer extras like upgrades, welcome gifts, free shuttles and late check-outs.
-They’ll even assist in finding a room if you having difficulty doing so.
-Another bonus is many times these brands have on-site restaurants and room service – one less thing to worry about with late night cancellations.
+Many of these brands will even assist in finding a room if you’re having difficulty locating one.
+Another bonus is many times these bigger brands have on-site restaurants and room service – one less thing to worry about with late night flight cancellations.

 10. Stash Snacks and a Water Bottle in Your Personal Item